viash-hub/htrnaseq/README.md

 supplemented by custom base components and workflow components in this package.

-The full workflow can be split in two major subworkflows:
+The full workflow is split in two major subworkflows that can be run
+independently:

 - **Well-demultiplexing:** Split the input (plate/pool level) fastq files per well.